ashishkumar91/Visual_Products_Matcher/README.md

 - If you encounter memory issues, try reducing the number of images in your database or upgrading your hardware.
 - Ensure your uploaded images are in JPG format and are not corrupted.
 - If the app is slow, it might be due to the initial loading of the database.
 Subsequent runs should be faster due to caching.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Acknowledgements